 Thanks to a Federal Transit Administration grant, Metro worked with partners from the community to explore how a proposed light rail and other investments in the Southwest Corridor could support community development and improve the quality of life for people of all incomes and backgrounds.
 This process built relationships among government and community members, employers, affordable housing providers, business leaders, philanthropic organizations and educational institutions.
 It established a new group, the Southwest Equity Coalition, and a pilot project grant program to support continued implementation of the strategy.
 One element nested within the broader effort is the Equitable Housing Strategy.
 A joint effort between the cities of Portland and Tigard, the strategy laid the groundwork for early actions to prevent displacement, and plan for more housing options and opportunities in the corridor.
-It also includes actions for building capacity in under-represented communities for advocacy and public involvement - one example being the SW Community Grants Program funding community-based partners to organize and engage low-income tenants related to affordable housing and transit issues.
+It also includes actions for building capacity in under-represented community Grants Program funding community-based partners to organize and engage low-income tenants related to affordable housing and transit issues.